 Established in 2015, this online system provides a way for skilled workers to immigrate to Canada and become permanent residents.

-If you are interested in travelling to Canada temporarily as a tourist, what you’re looking for is the Electronic Travel Authorisation, which you can learn more about here.
+If you are interested in travelling here temporarily as a tourist, what you’re looking for is the Canada Electronic Travel Authorisation (ETA) visa.

 If you’re in it for the long haul and want to make Canada your permanent home, keep reading to find out how to apply for this programme.